bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

-# Python dependency management for JupyterLab projects
+# Dependency management for JupyterLab projects
+When using JupyterLab, we sometimes need to install and use different/specific packages on a per-project basis.
+We need to do this both for Python and for R projects.

+# Python dependency management

 It is possible to use different Python packages and different versions of packages for different JupyterLab projects, and automatically keep track of which versions of which packages were used in the project at any given time.
 This is achieved by creating a Python virtual environment for each project, and creating a new Jupyter kernel that utilizes the virtual environment.